 Festival Review: Valentine’s Day at the Burger Festival, Cape Town

 Perhaps one of the things I love most about the Western Cape – and the Mother City – is its enthusiasm for outdoors festivals and markets, and 2016 has seen yet another such festival added to the city’s growing event ranks in none other than: The Burger Festival.
-Tickets to Cape Town’s first-ever exclusive Burger Festival sold out quickly, especially […]
+Tickets to […]

 To The Top of Table: Platteklip Gorge Hike Review – Part 1

 On October 24th, despite having succumb to an irksome bout of flu that’s been doing the rounds, I was determined to hike to the top of Table Mountain via the Platteklip Gorge Hike.
-My older brother recommended it to me after I gushed to him about my Lion’s Head hike and, as advised, I waited for a hot Saturday (roughly […]
+My older brother recommended it to me after I gushed to him about my Lion’s Head hike […]

 Travel and Beach Review: Gorgeous Clifton – Cape Town’s Unique Beach Quartet

-Cape Town beach-goers are blessed with a wealth of glorious beaches to choose from, starting with the picture-perfect Blouberg to the glamourous Camps Bay, but my favourite by far is the quartet of granite boulder-strewn Clifton beaches, with their frothy, nippy waves that kiss the sandy, pristine shoreline, as yachts frame the seemingly endless horizon and rest serenely upon the […]
+Cape Town beach-goers are blessed with a wealth of glorious beaches to choose from, starting with the picture-perfect Blouberg to the glamourous Camps Bay, but my favourite by far is the quartet of granite boulder-strewn Clifton beaches, with their frothy, nippy waves that kiss the sandy, pristine shoreline, as yachts […]

 Beach Review: Camps Bay Beach, Cape Town

 The locally and internationally famous Camps Bay Beach is the pride and joy of the Mother City.
-With its beautiful ocean views, mixture of almost turquoise and deep blue waters, pristine white stretch of beach, giant granite boulders and spectacular views of the famous Twelve Apostles mountain range and Lionβs Head, it deserves all the praise it receives and more. […]
+With its beautiful ocean views, mixture of almost turquoise and deep blue waters, pristine white stretch of beach, giant granite boulders and spectacular views of the famous Twelve Apostles mountain range and Lion’s […]